 Set Schedule Templates

 Self-scheduling programs allow schedulers to build a recurring template for each employee by facility.
 This template is stored in the system and replicates each scheduling period to lock down and confirm employee shifts.
 These set schedules can be edited, cleared, or inactivated at any time.
 This process provides significant time savings for managing holiday and weekend schedule rotations, and for nurses who only work weekends, or have set days they are unavailable to work.

-Rules-Based Self Scheduling
+Rules-Based Self Scheduling For Nurses

 During nurse self-scheduling or when admins schedule employees, the program provides overtime alerts.
 This alert can be overridden by an admin.
 Employees can request to work OT shifts with these requests being displayed under the “pending” tab for admin approval.
 Employee requests for overtime automatically dispatch an alert email to an admin user to ensure the request is managed in a timely fashion.